Tournaments

 This is the last setting we’re going to look at.

-Here, aba \succ b means that alternative aa dominates alternative bb.
+Here, a≻b means that alternative a dominates alternative b.

 And for every pair of alternatives, exactly one dominates the other.
-So, the “tournament graph” (A,)(A, \succ) is has (n2)\binom n 2 directed edges (it’s a complete graph).
+So, the “tournament graph” (A,≻) is has (2n) directed edges (it’s a complete graph).
 This is the most common way to represent a tournament.

 Examples of use-cases include sports (where some teams beat others), elections (where we can form a majority graph, given a ranking of candidates by all voters), webpage ranking, biological interactions (for exampe, the pecking order in a flock of chickens).